-Arturo Melocchi Academy: The Home of Italian Old School Operatic Singing
+Arturo Melocchi Academy: Home of the Melocchi Method

-Master the legendary vocal technique that trained some of opera’s greatest voices, passed down through a direct lineage from Arturo Melocchi
+Learn the authentic Italian old-school operatic singing technique, passed down through a direct lineage from Arturo Melocchi

 • The passaggio feels like a fight every time.